in28minutes/getting-started-in-5-steps/README.md

 3. If you get file corrupt message, download the installation file again.
 4. Check if you are on 32-bit OS or 64-bit OS and ensure you are making use of the right java download.

 # Eclipse

+Eclipse is the most popular open source Java IDE.

 ## Prerequisites
-- Java
+- Java JDK 8

 ## Installation
 1. Check if Java is installed properly.
+Open terminal or command prompt.
 Type in the command “java –version” as shown in the screen.
 If it does not work, go to the trouble shooting section of Java or Reinstall Java.
+Minimum Java JDK Version is Java 8.
 ![Image](/images/java-version-command.png)

 2. Search google for “download eclipse” and choose the first result.
+The direct link is http://www.eclipse.org/downloads/eclipse-packages/.
 ![Image](/images/google-search-download-eclipse.png)

 3. Choose the right Operation System.